moderneinc/moderne-organizations/README.md

 Make sure to provide the service type.
 The following (self-hosted) SCM providers are supported: `[GitHub,GitLab,Bitbucket]`.

-We use this configuration to split the clone uri into an origin and path.
+We use this configuration to split the clone URL into an origin and path.

 Note that for an on-premise Bitbucket (DC/server) we should not have the `scm/` path segment in the origin or the path.
 This will automatically be stripped off if you configure this as explained above.